karlmutch/DevBoot/Ubuntu-16.04/README.md

 machine driving the upgrade using just the keys.

 Your ansible_user must also be able to sudo without needing a password.
-If this is not the case read the instructions at http://sleepyhead.de/howto/?href=sudo for more information how to remove the need for the ansible_user to enter their password.
+If this is not the case read the instructions at https://askubuntu.com/questions/192050/how-to-run-sudo-command-with-no-password for more information on how to remove the need for the ansible_user to enter their password.

 These ansible files are able to setup a mail relay that uses your google gmail account.